 ECON 100 - MOTR ECON 100: Introduction to Economics

-This interdisciplinary course offered by The Institute for Labor Studies, covers the role of workers and the labor movement in society and the American political and economic system.
+This interdisciplinary course covers the role of workers and the labor movement in society and the American political and economic system.
 Students will gain an overview, from a labor viewpoint, of the organization of work and workers, collective bargaining and representation, and labor's rights, roles, and strategies in a democracy and in the global economy.
 A particular focus will be the image of the working class and organized labor in the media and among public perception.

 ECON 201 Principles of Macroeconomics Credits: 3

 Principles of Macroeconomics deals primarily with macroeconomic or national economic concepts, the economics of the determination of recession, inflation, maintenance of full employment and economic growth, with an emphasis upon the economics of modern Keynesian analyses.
 It further introduces the economics of Marx and Ayres and discusses relevant and current economic issues.
 ECON 201 and ECON 202 are prerequisites for most other economics courses.

 ECON 201 - MOTR ECON 101: Introduction to Macroeconomics

 Principles of Microeconomics deals primarily with microeconomics, firm analysis, the principles of demand, supply, elasticity, price determination, costs, income distribution, market structures, trade, and other related social, economic issues.
 ECON 201 and ECON 202 are prerequisites for most other economics courses.